Good Earth Farm | ![]() |

 gardens.
 They are beautiful and easy to take care of.
 The plants are sturdy and

-are less than two feet tall and the flowers are a
+Brandy plants are less than two feet tall, and the flowers are a

 beautiful cherry-red.
 Johnny's Seeds calls them a tender perennial.
 We also